owo93/owo93/README.md

 ### greetings!
-I'm a high school student interested in open-source and exploring new technologies.
+A high school student interested in open-source and exploring new technologies.
 Check out my skills below 👇

 <p align="center">
   <a href="https://skillicons.dev">